duckysuck/mdt/README.md

 ## Modifications
 * Support for EXM and ESX 1.2 without essentialsmode.
 * Support for the `users` database table.
 Use the included SQL file.
 * Added the sendNotification option to mdt:newCall.
-If false then calls will not trigger mythic_notify.
+If false then calls will not trigger mythic_notify. [pushed to main repo]
-* Changed method to retrieve the player's name.
+* Changed method to retrieve the player's name. [pushed to main repo]
-* Can submit reports without adding charges.
+* Can submit reports without adding charges. [pushed to main repo]
 * Search the persons database using a phone number.
 * Added clientside mdt command to trigger with `RegisterKeyMapping`.
-Removed serverside command.
+Removed serverside command. [pushed to main repo]
 * Minor changes to the appearance of the mdt.
 <hr>
 <p align="center"><img src="https://i.imgur.com/EJ0a1yX.png"/>